-A Level Art & Design is a key subject choice for those wishing to study the visual arts and many designrelated courses at degree level.
-The A Level course also compliments a range of subject combinations, providing an enjoyable creative outlet and a means for students to develop essential transferable skills including creativity, analytical thinking and practical problem-solving abilities.
+A Level Art & Design is a key subject choice for those wishing to study the visual arts and many design-related courses at degree level.
+The A Level course also compliments a range of S.T.E.M. subject combinations, providing an enjoyable creative outlet and a means for students to develop essential transferable skills including creativity, analytical thinking and practical problem-solving abilities.

-Excellent facilities are available for painting and drawing, printmaking, sculpture and digital image making.
+Excellent facilities are available for painting and drawing, printmaking, and sculpture.
 Students will receive initial introductions to a range of specialist media which extend beyond those that they might have experienced at GCSE, then explore ideas and refine their expertise more independently, with subject specialists on hand to offer one-to-one support.
 A Level artists also benefit from being allocated their own studio space in Year 13, which they can work in during lessons, free periods, and designated 'open studio days' in school holidays.